ratwolfzero/hopalong_python/README.md

 ### Application of Copysign (Math Module) as Signum function

 Signum Function:
-**The program now utilizes the math.copysign function "copysign(x,y)"
+The programs now utilizes the math.copysign function "copysign(x,y)"
 Return a float with the magnitude (absolute value) of x but the sign of y.
 On platforms that support signed zeros, copysign(1.0, -0.0) returns -1.0.**